15 TV Series Set In Small Towns: The Strange & The Spooky

 Banshee (2013 - 2016)

-Enforcing his own version of justice, Hood tries to reconnect with his former flame, Rabbit's daughter Anastasia, who has also assumed a new identity, married, and started a family while Hood was in prison.
-There's plenty of subterfuge going on here and a delicate balancing act of remaining a criminal while updholding the law.
+Enforcing his own version of justice, Hood tries to reconnect with his former flame, Rabbit's daughter Anastasia.
+She also assumed a new identity, married, and started a family while Hood was in prison.
+There's plenty of subterfuge going on here as well as a delicate balancing act of remaining a criminal while updholding the law.

 Broadchurch (2013-2017)

-The core concept for Broadchurch is how a tight-knit local community is impacted following the death of a child, and how they deal with the ensuing media attention and mutual suspicion
+The core concept for Broadchurch is how a tight-knit local community, impacted by the death of a child, deals with the ensuing media attention and mutual suspicion.

 The Leftovers (2014 - 2017)

-The series starts three years after a global event called "Sudden Departure" has occurred, which sees 2% of the world's population disappear into thin air.
-Based on Tom Perrotta's 2011 novel, the show follows the lives of two families in particular as they grapple with the trauma this event has caused.
+The series starts three years after a global event has caused 2% of the world's population to disappear into thin air.
+Based on Tom Perrotta's 2011 novel, the show follows the lives of two families in particular as they grapple with the ensuing fall-out and trauma.

-Seasons two and three in particular have been highly praised, with some placing it in the same league as iconic shows such as Lost (incidentally, also co-created by Damon Lindelhof).
+Seasons two and three in particular have been highly praised, with some placing it in the same league as the iconic show Lost (incidentally, also co-created by Damon Lindelhof).

 Fargo (2014 - 2024)

-An anthology black comedy crime series tonally following on from the brilliantly quirky film of the same name from the Cohen brothers.
+An anthology black comedy crime series tonally following on from the brilliantly quirky film of the same name by the Cohen brothers.

 The stories are all set in towns of the American mid-west, primarily Minnesota, but often take place in different time zones.
-There's plenty of death, mishaps and bad weather to keep any die-hard lover of quirky murder happy.
+There's enough death, mishaps and bad weather to keep any die-hard lover of quirky murder happy.

 Stranger Things (2016 - 2025)

-This hugely successful, genre-defying supernatural, horror period mash-up needs no introduction.
-Even if you, somehow, have never seen an episode, you'll most probably be familiar with the set up.
+This hugely successful, genre-defying mash-up of supernatural/horror/period TV needs no introduction.
+Even if you've somehow never seen an episode, you'll most probably be familiar with the set up.

-The creators (the Duffer brothers) have taken all the beloved elements of the 80s and put them into one glorious TV series.
-There's a scary, out-of-control alternate dimension that the government is covertly probing; a girl who escapes the secret testing facility, and teenage boys exploring the area on bikes.
+The creators (the Duffer brothers) took all the beloved elements of the 80s and combined them into one glorious TV series.
+There's a scary alternate dimension that the government is covertly probing, a girl who escapes the secret testing facility, and teenage boys exploring the area on bikes.
 It all takes place in the fictional town of Hawkins.

 Dark (2017 - 2020)